mbknor/ddsl-play2-module/README.md

 	http://10.0.0.1:9000/

 If you are using a different port than 9000, you have to use the -Dhttp.port property.
 DDSL will not be able to detect your port if you (in dev mode) are starting play on a custom port like this: run 9010

+To be sure DDSL resolves the **correct url** when using custom HTTP port, start you application like this:

+	play stage
+	./target/start -Dhttp.port=9011

 Querying